 One entrance is on the south end, and can be used by those who ascend on foot from Monastiraki or Thisio train stations.

-The walk from Monastiraki is the steepest, while the one from Thisio is a bit easier.
+The walk from Monastiraki is the steepest, while the one from Thisio is a much easier.

 In both cases, the hike to the Propylaea is fairly steep but the main path is paved with cement and not difficult to walk through.